tugra91/citylist-api/README.md

 db.createUser({user:"cityListUser", pwd:"kuehneNagel", roles:[{role:"readWrite", db:"cityList"}], passwordDigestor:"server"});
 ```
 After all of acts, you might start application with debug mode and enjoy it. :)

+## Key Points

+It fetchs all of cities data from cvs file to initialize and load dataList to database.
+It do it in the CityListService class.
+If cvs datas had recorded before, initial method doesn't do anything.

+In Search was used async and multi-threading technologies through this method can be search the text with two way when user insert a searchText.
+When a user start a search process, firstly method checks the text for whether number or alphanumeric and then If text is a number, method search the text for cityId and cityName on the other hand If text is a alphanumeric, method search the text for only cityName.
+In all of process, Both method work separete each other so async.